Echo City: History

-As well as pursuing a career in the UK, Echo City also worked extensively in Europe in the 1990s, notably with the theatre group Blaumeier Atelier, based in Bremen Germany.
-In 1991 the group toured in Canada playing in Montreal, Quebec City, Ottawa.
+As well as pursuing a career in the UK, Echo City also worked extensively in Europe in the 1990s, notably with the theatre group Blaumeier Atelier, based in Bremen, Germany.
+In 1991 the group toured in Canada playing in Montreal, Quebec City, and Ottawa.
 They performed in Berlin in 1997.
-Echo City also forged an important collaboration with an arts project for people with learning disabilities in North London, The Siren Project, and the groups collaborated on an album in 1997 Loss of the Church.
+Echo City also forged an important collaboration with an arts project for people with learning disabilities in North London, The Siren Project, and the groups collaborated on a 1997 album, Loss of the Church.

 Echo City's first three albums were followed by two mini CDs/EPs, Echo City and Single2000.
 The first album Gramophone was re-packaged, with extra material, and released on the group's own impress, Gramophone Records, as Sonic Sport 1983-88.

 A recording was made with Tchad Blake, using his binaural system, at London's Union Chapel in 1998.
-Although one segment from the session was released in the mini CD Single2000, this album remained unreleased in its entirety for 21 years.
-Eventually, the Tchad Blake recording was released as 'Union [The Mislaid Tapes]' as a streaming only release in 2020.
+Although one segment from the session was released in the mini CD Single2000, the full album remained unreleased.
+The Tchad Blake recording was released as 'Union [The Mislaid Tapes]' as a streaming-only release in 2020.

-On 17 August 2003 the group was the subject of an edition of the BBC Radio 3 programme "Mixing It".
+On 17 August 2003 the group was profiled on the BBC Radio 3 programme "Mixing It".

 In 2010, Echo City collaborated with members of the Sun Ra Arkestra at a studio on the Scottish island Jura to make a series of recordings.
 This has resulted in the mini CD Eruption Day.

 In November 2013, Echo City installed a selection of its instruments for an exhibition and residency at the Hundred Years Gallery in Hackney, London.
 The residency included a number of performances, each of which saw the band's current line-up joined by former members Susie Honeyman and Giles Leaman.
 The exhibition drew on the 30-year history of the project to offer an impressionistic retrospective of Echo City and its work.

 In 2018, Giles Perring built an installation of Echo City instruments with members of the community of the Isle of Jura in Scotland.
 The instruments were created as a permanent fixture at the Corran Sands beach on the island.